kubernetes/website/content/zh-cn/docs/tasks/access-application-cluster/access-cluster.md

 To access a cluster, you need to know the location of the cluster and have credentials to access it.
-Typically, this is automatically set-up when you work through a [Getting started guide](/docs/setup/), or someone else setup the cluster and provided you with credentials and a location.
+Typically, this is automatically set-up when you work through a [Getting started guide](/docs/setup/), or someone else set up the cluster and provided you with credentials and a location.

 Check the location and credentials that kubectl knows about with this command:
 -->